 Sunken lanes, or holloways (from Old English hola weg: sunken way) are thought to have been shaped by centuries of foot traffic.
 Binsted has a few, such as the magical Hoe Lane.
 Coppiced trees on its banks likely go back centuries.
 Today it leads to footpaths that take you out to the sea, or east towards Tortington and Arundel.

 Or, if you’re not careful, straight into the jaws of a water dragon.

 ‘Hoe’ is an Old English name meaning heal of land.
-Binsted’s serpent is probably an Anglo-Saxon remnant too.
+Binsted’s serpent is probably a Saxon remnant too.
 The water spirit’s name, Knucker, is echoed in the German nixie and Norwegian nøkken.
 The word nicor is used for the marshland monster in Beowulf.

 But the Knucker is very localised folklore.
 This breed of dragon, and the deep watery lair it lives in, is seemingly unique to West Sussex.
 The most famous knuckerhole is just across the Arun valley from Binsted, at Lyminster.
 A folk tale tells that the villagers were saved from their troublesome serpent when a farmer’s boy tricked it into eating a poisoned pie.

 Binsted’s Knucker, like other water-dwelling creatures in folklore, may have roots in the desire to keep the dangers of water close in the minds of the community.
 The knuckerhole is a deep round pond lying in a treacherously marshy field, surrounded by long grass and creeping jenny (which calls to mind that vicious water spirit, Jenny Greenteeth).